 Pursuant to the common stock purchase agreement with Fusion Capital, there are certain events of default which, if such an event were to occur, would eliminate the obligation of Fusion Capital to purchase shares from the Company.
 Such events include, but are not limited to, (i) shares of the Company's common stock not being listed on any one of several stock exchanges outlined in the agreement and (ii) a "material adverse change" in the Company's business or operations.
 In addition, Fusion Capital shall not have the right or the obligation to purchase any shares of the Company's common stock on any business day that the price of the common stock is below \$0.10.
-However, pursuant to the common stock purchase agreement, Fusion Capital may not purchase any shares of the Company's shareholders.
-The common stock purchase agreement may be terminated by the Company at any time at its discretion without any cost to the Company.
+However, pursuant to the common stock purchase agreement, Fusion Capital may not purchase agreement may be terminated by the Company at any time at its discretion without any cost to the Company.
 There are no negative covenants, restrictions on future fundings, penalties or liquidated damages in the agreement.
 The proceeds received by the Company under the common stock purchase agreement will be used to conduct operations and to continue to conduct the Company's clinical development programs.